What is the difference between CBD Isolate & Full-Spectrum Oil?

 Full-spectrum oil contains other active plant compounds in addition to the CBD.
 This includes other cannabinoids such as CBN, CBL, and CBCVA, as well as aromatic cannabis terpenes like pinene and limonene.

 It used to be the belief that “pure CBD,” or CBD isolate, packed the most potent punch in terms of cannabis therapy.
 Yet in 2015, researchers out of the Hebrew University of Jerusalem’s Lautenberg Center for General and Tumor Immunology discovered what’s now called the “entourage effect.”
 This refers to the functioning of CBD along with other cannabis plant compounds, rather than just by itself.

 The research showed that in mice, CBD was much more effective when used along with other compounds of the cannabis plant, than when it was used by itself.

 CBD isolate still has a very relevant place in the cannabis market.
 For instance, many people use it to concoct their own personal daily CBD remedies – they mix the pure powder with oil, or they add it into their coffee, or they make edibles out of it.
 Since it comes in an easily-measurable powder, it’s a great option for those individuals who are trying to calculate exact personal dosages of CBD medication by the milligram.

 For the large majority of average users though, a high-quality full-spectrum CBD oil will be the better, more efficient option.
-These concentrated oils have delivered incredible results so far, and have been observed to effectively treat everything from anxiety, to diabetes, to severe chronic pain.
+These concentrated oils have delivered incredible results so far, and have been observed to be helpful to those who suffer from anxiety and severe chronic pain.
 And with the inevitable continued research that’s to come, it’s expected that the quality of full-spectrum products will only continue to get better and better.